golang/website/_content/doc/comment.md

 		...
 	}

-Note that func and method doc comments focus on what the operation returns or does, detailing what the caller needs to know.
+Note that function and method doc comments focus on what the operation returns or does, detailing what the caller needs to know.
 Special cases can be particularly important to document.